Economic Development Strategy 2021-2031

 As COVID-19 restrictions began to take effect early in 2020, these sessions were conducted online.
 However, due to the economic pressures and stress on many business owners at the time, it wasn’t possible to engage with enough people to complete adequate engagement.

-After feedback from the community engagement, the draft Economic Development Strategy was developed and approved by Council for a six-week period of public consultation between 28 June and 9 August.
+After feedback from the community engagement, a draft strategy was developed and approved by Council for a six-week period of public consultation between 28 June and 9 August.